 Adenium Socotranums are grown from seeds, measuring between 1.5-2 cm, or branches.

 Place the cut branch in a sand and peat potting mix and wait two days before watering.
 Over-moist soil can cause root rot.

 Desert Rose seed does best in a sand and peat soil mix or a blend for succulents.
 Place the small pot in a bright, sunny window.
 Water lightly after planting and then when the soil feels dry.

-Warm temperatures, light and moist soil are essential when propagating the blooming succulent.
+Warm temperatures and light and moist soil are essential when propagating the blooming succulent.

 Adenium Socotranum Pests or Diseases

-In their natural habitat, adenium socotranum are not susceptible to pests or airborne diseases.
+In their natural habitat, adenium socotranum is not susceptible to pests or airborne diseases.

 Indoors, scale insects and spider mites are common problems with socotranums.
 Poor growing conditions are the leading cause.
 High humidity and cool air are the ideal breeding ground for pests.

 Mealybugs on succulents are another problem indoor growers face.
 The small insects often target the plant’s roots.
 The insects can also affect outdoor socotranums.

 Adding a mixture of succulent soil and silica to the root base will kill mealybugs and fertilize the plant.
 You want to keep the soil moist and your socotranum fertilized during an insect infestation.